OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 assignments, including the dates at which assignments are available and/or no longer available.
-It maps from the NTIID of an assignment to a dictionary giving the beginning and ending dates of availability as well as automatic grading information.
+It maps from the NTIID of an assignment to a dictionary giving the beginning and ending dates of availability as well as automatic grading and other information.
 The information in this file replaces the data for the assignments specified within this course, (but does not change anything about which assignments are available).